Rabies Vaccine for Dogs: A Must-Have Defense

 • Administer the rabies vaccine yourself or use unlicensed or expired vaccines.
 Rabies vaccines should only be administered by a licensed veterinarian using approved and properly stored vaccines.

 • Ignore signs of potential rabies exposure, such as unexplained aggression, abnormal behavior, excessive drooling, or difficulty swallowing.
-If you suspect your dog has been in contact with a rabid animal or observe any concerning symptoms, seek immediate veterinary care and contact your local animal control or public health department.

 By staying informed about vaccination protocols, consulting with licensed veterinarians, and adhering to government regulations, we can provide our dogs with the necessary protection against infectious diseases like rabies.